 Palma's Community Service Program is designed to provide each high school student the opportunity to experience the value of Christian community service that is meaningful and approved; it is designed to be an outreach program to the poor, to the local community as well as to parishes, schools and agencies within the immediate area.
-All senior students are required to complete at least sixty (60) hours of service no later than Monday, May 1, 2023; students not meeting this deadline will be required to complete an additional five hours of community service for each calendar day late.
+All senior students are required to complete at least sixty (60) hours of service no later than May 1st of senior year; students not meeting this deadline will be required to complete an additional five hours of community service for each calendar day late.